-Many of us may have faced this problem when sharing a news or article in Facebook.
-First time, when I share a news or an article on Facebook on my Facebook wall, only title and intro text appear for it, but, the image associate with news or article does not show up even the news or article has one or more images in it.
+Many of us may have faced this problem when sharing news or article on Facebook.
+The first time, when I share news or an article on Facebook on my Facebook wall, only the title and intro text appear for it, but, the image associated with the news or article does not show up even if the news or article has one or more images in it.

-As per guideline provided by Facebook on its article, Sharing Best Practices for Websites & Mobile Apps gives us some insight on the proper way to optimize your images you put in your news, articles, etc. for greater image previews.
+Per guidelines provided by Facebook in its article, Sharing Best Practices for Websites & Mobile Apps gives us some insight on the proper way to optimize the images you put in your news, articles, etc. for greater image previews.

 Big Size Image

-For high resolution devices, image should be at least 1200 x 630 pixels in dimension for the best display.
-Images should not be lesser than 600 x 315 pixels in size to display link pages posts with larger images.
+For high-resolution devices, the image should be at least 1200 x 630 pixels in dimension for the best display.
+Images should not be lesser than 600 x 315 pixels in size to display link page posts with larger images.
 The size of the images can be up to 8MB.

 Small Size Image

-Images will look small if your use them sized at 600 x 315 pixels when you share those news on Facebook.
+Images will look small if you use them sized at 600 x 315 pixels when you share that news on Facebook.

-Facebook sharing mechanism resizes images keeping aspect ratio to keep images to appear the same across desktop and mobile News Feed.
-Try to keep your images as close to 1.91:1 aspect ratio as possible to display the full image in News Feed without any cropping.
+Facebook sharing mechanism resizes images keeping the aspect ratio to keep images appearing the same across desktop and mobile News Feed.
+Try to keep your images as close to the 1.91:1 aspect ratio as possible to display the full image in News Feed without any cropping.

 Minimum Image Size